dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-raw.md

 For more information about CloudEvent, please check the [official specification](https://github.com/cloudevents/spec).

-When adopting Dapr to an application, it might happen that other publisher or subscriber apps do not use Dapr and still require to communicate via Pub/Sub.
-For this reason, since version 1.2, Dapr enables apps to publish and subscribe to events that are not wrapped in a CloudEvent.
+When adding Dapr to your application, some services may still need to communicate via raw pub/sub messages not encapsulated in CloudEvents.
+This may be for compatibility reasons, or because some apps are not using Dapr yet.
+Dapr enables apps to publish and subscribe to raw events that are not wrapped in a CloudEvent.

 > Not using CloudEvent automatically disables support for tracing, deduplication per message Id, content-type metadata and any other feature built on top of the CloudEvent schema.